asantos00/website/content/draft/solve-modals-with-context-and-hooks.md

 title: Solve modals with context and hooks
 description: "Take advantage of React's new features to solve the hassle that popup are"
 date: "2019-09-05"
+published: false
 ---

 React Context was launched a while ago, in version v16.3.0.
 From there, lots of questions and opinions aroused.

 Some of them questioning when should Context be used, others asking if it replaces Redux.
 This latter one I have to admit bothers me a little bit.
 Redux itself doesn't share state across the tree, it's just a functional state container, `react-redux` `connect()` does it, and I think there's lot of misconceptions around that.

 Anyways, not gonna spend more keystrokes this discussion.
-5 minor versions later, `react` launched hooks, there was lots of excitment when [Dan Abramov]() [first spoke about it](https://www.youtube.com/watch?v=dpw9EHDh2bM) and v16.8.0 brought that to a _production level_ (and everyone started rewriting their apps with hooks).
+5 minor versions later, `react` launched hooks, there was lots of excitment when [Dan Abramov](https://twitter.com/dan_abramov) [first spoke about it](https://www.youtube.com/watch?v=dpw9EHDh2bM) and v16.8.0 brought that to a _production level_ (and everyone started rewriting their apps with hooks).

 I shared the enthusiasm, moderatedly, we didn't rewrite our apps.
 But now, every-time I see a usecase for it whenever I'm building a new component or fixing a bug, I'll use it without thinking twice.
 I actually commented a few days ago with a former colleague that hooks are one of the best abstractions I've seen in React.